Solving Nashville’s Affordable Housing Crisis

 - Fisk Court: In partnership with Oasis Center, we have created Nashville’s first permanent supportive housing community for homeless youth.
 Oasis Center identifies potential residents and offers adjunct social services that help residents maintain their housing and pursue employment and life skills development.

-- Nashville/Davidson County Continuum of Care: Urban Housing Solutions participates in the Coordinated Entry System (CES) managed by the Metropolitan Homelessness Commission.
+- Nashville/Davidson County Continuum of Care: Urban Housing Solutions participates in the Coordinated Entry System (CES) managed by the Homeless Impact Division.
 To participate, clients must either be staying in an emergency shelter or residing in a place not meant for human habitation.
 Interested homeless families or individuals can enroll in CES and request UHS assistance through these access points:

 - Room in the Inn